ghost-land/Ghost-eShop-Wiki/docs/citra/first-install.md

     * After waiting for the end of the installation, press **once** on the button **(A)**
     * Then press **two** times on the button **(B)**
     * Then **once** on the ```start``` button

-    That's it, the homebrew Ghost eShop is now installed, for the rest of the guide, follow the [First Start Guide](./start_guide.md).

 * Or the second solution is much faster and can be done from téléphone📱